ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 Some use-cases of the Privacy Pass protocol benefit from associating a limited amount of metadata with tokens that can be read by the Issuer when a token is redeemed.
-Adding metadata to tokens can be used as a vector to segment the anonymity of the protocol Clients.
+Adding metadata to tokens can be used as a vector to segment the anonymity of the Client in the protocol.
 Therefore, it is important that any metadata that is added is heavily limited.

 Any additional metadata that can be added to redemption tokens should be described in the specific protocol instantiation.
 Note that any